coffeeAndCodeMSO/freeCodeCamp/CONTRIBUTING.md

 1. `git add -A` || `git add .`
 2. `git commit -m "some commit message in strings"`
 3. `git push origin branchname` <- your branch __not__ `master`

+Your changes are now on a remote ref in the cloud, open a PR either on the browser window in Github or in the command line -> . feel free to add how to do that in here

+Remember to update your master with `git pull origin master` then -> `git checkout your-working-branch` and then `merge master`

+This ^ cycle is good.
+DO NOT DO -> `git push origin master`